grisuno/LazyOwn/README.md

     links (list): Lista de enlaces de las noticias. scores (list): Lista de puntuaciones de las noticias.

+## htmlify
+Wrap C2 comms in html and html2 code to make requests look more legitimate

+## de_htmlify
+Cleant wrap C2 comms of html and html2 code to get the command from request

 ## is_port_in_use
 No description available.

+## return_creds
+No description available.

+## query_arin_ip
+Queries ARIN whois API for organization information of an IP address.

+Args:
+    ip: The IP address to query.

+Returns:
+    A dictionary containing IP information or None on failure.

+## get_org
+Extracts organization name from ARIN whois response data.

+Args:
+    data: The JSON data from the ARIN whois API response.

+Returns:
+    The organization name or "null" if not found.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.